ecmwf/polytope/docs/Overview/Overview.md

 Polytope provides a novel way of accessing petabyte-scale datacubes.
 In particular, it provides access to a novel feature and data extraction algorithm designed using computational geometry concepts.
-Developed by ECMWF - the European Center for Medium-Range Weather Forecasts - its main aims are to:
+Developed by ECMWF - the European Centre for Medium-Range Weather Forecasts - its main aims are to:

 - Reduce I/O usage when requesting data from large datacubes and